Business class deals to Athens lead to the birthplace of democracy.

 - the city/state archives.

 One of the site’s most fascinating ruins is the Temple of Hephaestus, dating back to 450 B.C.E.
 Its Doric style is well-preserved and classic, a gorgeous representation of ancient Athens’ style and artistry.
 Also on site is the Stoa of Attalos, once the major shopping center of ancient Athens.
 Today, it’s a captivating museum displaying the artifacts found in the Agora complex.
 The Agora rests at the northern base of the Acropolis hill, so views are prime here.
-The space is relatively flat and easily navigated, so it’s often one of the first stops visitors make after their first class flights land.
+The space is relatively flat and easily navigated, so it’s often one of the first stops visitors make after their business class flights land.

-First Class Deals to Athens Reveals The Treasures of Kaerameikos
+Business Class Deals to Athens Reveals The Treasures of Kaerameikos

 While many Athenian sites reveal the ins and outs of everyday ancient life, Kerameikos shows how the society treated its dead.
 Most of the original and elaborate grave markers that once stood in the cemetery have been moved to the National Museum.
 Still, a few replicas and other markers remain.
-Kerameikos is often overlooked by visitors, but it’s a superb spot to visit after first class deals to Athens have landed.
+Kerameikos is often overlooked by visitors, but it’s a superb spot to visit after business class deals to Athens have landed.

 One of the necropolis’ most appealing features is the Dipylon Gate.
 The gate was used in ancient times for the Panathenaic procession and as an entrance to the city.
 Visitors can also see many of the site’s treasures in the on-site museum.
 Some of the museum’s artifacts include: